vendu/vaaja/usr/games/mjolnir/notes/DEMONS.md

 # Zombie

+- immune to changes assist against the effectes of altitube, disease, poison, pressure, radiatoion, and temperature
 - a reawakened corpse or someone bitten by another zombie
 - cannibalistic fiends
 - rotot-like walking, respiratory problems, rotting corpses